kuleshovdv/datacollector-webservice/README.md

 This web service implements a simple REST API to transfer master data from your business-application to mobile data collector and load the collected data from mobile data collector into your business-application.

-Working on Linux and Windows.
-PostgreSQL required.
+Working on Linux.
+Redis is required.

 See details in [Wiki](https://github.com/kuleshovdv/datacollector-webservice/wiki)